wordofwarning/wordofwarning.org/spring-summer-2012/WARN003/index.md

 ####Workshop
 **BULL: YOUR OWN TRUE LIES
 Wed 7 March, 3pm to 6pm.
 FREE with a show ticket**    Makishi is a renowned workshop leader and mentor, often opening her making processes to the public through creative workshops alongside performances.
 *Bull: Your Own True Lies* is a workshop that looks at how truths and lies can feed into performances.
 This intensive workshop will explore how to make original work that is derived from your own lives, newspaper stories, family secrets, lies and pop culture.
-This workshop galvanises people to*move faster than think write quicker than edit create faster than critique*
+This workshop galvanises people to    *move faster than think
+write quicker than edit
+create faster than critique*
 *Bull: Your Own True Lies* includes strategies for creating text and devising visual images for your own workshop.

-Some people call this 'flow', 'the zone' or 'the source'
+Some people call this 'flow', 'the zone' or 'the source'.
 This workshop will help participants ride the wave of the creative process and open up new strategies for making performance.  *Bull: Your Own True Lies* is offered to anyone interested in creating storytelling performance.
 All that is required is a willingness to try out new ideas and an adventurous spirit to walk out into the unknown.